Student Life Staff

 Since 1990, Dean Mashburn has worked in a variety of capacities in Student Affairs at three previous institutions.
 He joined the TWC staff in 2004 when his wife Kathi and children, Kaitlin and Trenton, relocated to Athens.
 Dean Mashburn is an avid sports fan, is actively involved in the Athens/McMinn community, enjoys traveling, golfing, and spending time on the river.
 He encourages students to contact him on campus, in his office or via social media.

-Kerrie Lynn, Director of Student Activities
+Kerrie Lynn, Associate Dean of Students

 Jo Baldwin, Director of Residence Life